Investigate the intersectionality of complex racial dynamics in the context of health as a human right.

 During the first seven weeks of the semester, you will live with a host family in Salvador, where you will experience urban culture, practice your Portuguese language skills, and learn about your host family’s experience with the Brazilian healthcare system and other issues in the community.

-Rural Homestays in Cachoeira and Remanso
+Rural Homestays in Alecrim, Remanso, and Paraty

 Other accommodations on the program could include hostels, private homes, or small hotels.